G2-Games/lbee-utils/README.md

 ## Acknowledgments
 The implementation of compresssion and decompression of CZ1, CZ2, CZ3, and CZ4
 was derived from [LuckSystem](https://github.com/wetor/LuckSystem).
-This project would not have been possible without their amazing work.
-The implementation for decompression of CZ1, CZ3, and CZ4 was originally derived from [GARbro](https://github.com/morkt/GARbro/), but is no longer.
+The implementation for decompression of CZ1, CZ3, and CZ4 was originally derived from [GARbro](https://github.com/morkt/GARbro/), but no longer is.

+This project would not have been possible without the work of these previous projects!

 ## Licensing
 The libraries are licensed under the